Home

-Home is where you live (Sandawe, Tanzania)Imagine having a daily ritual of walking a well to get water for yourself and your family.
+Imagine having a daily ritual of walking a well to get water for yourself and your family.
 It is a shallow well, dug in the sand, in which water gathers very slowly.
 As the water table sinks in the dry season you have to make your well deeper and deeper and sometimes wait for hours until you can fill your buckets.
 When this proves too difficult you set off to get water from the village pump.
-Although you have to pay a small fee and the water tastes slightly salty it's better then nothing.
+Although you have to pay a fee and the water tastes slightly salty it's better than nothing.
 When you arrive, however, the village pump is broken.

 When the shallow wells are dry and the village pump broken, it is a serious problem.
 People have to walk further to neighboring villages in hopes there will be water there.
-This was the case in several Sandawe villages in late 2005.
-Since then, some pumps have been fixed and everyone is thankful that there has been at least some rain.
-But the water table is still much lower than normal and therefore the back-breaking task of digging in the sand to get water for families and livestock remains the same.
+This scenario repeats itself at irregular intervals over the years.
+Whenever the water table falls and digging in the sand doesn’t yield the precious commodity, the demand for water from the village pumps increases.

 |